-- introduce secondary students to nursing, medical, dental, and other health occupations
+- introduce secondary students to nursing, medical, dental, and other health occupations.

-- prepare students with basic skills for employment in nursing homes, clinics, medical and dental offices, hospitals, homes, and certain public health settings
+- prepare students with basic skills for employment in nursing homes, clinics, medical and dental offices, hospitals, homes, and certain public health settings.

-- facilitate entry into advanced health occupations programs that require post-high school education leading to state licensure, certification, registration, or national credentialing
+- facilitate entry into advanced health occupations programs that require post-high school education leading to state licensure, certification, registration, or national credentialing.

 - enable students to become more knowledgeable consumers of health services.

-- Introduction to Health and Medical Sciences (8302)
+• Health and Medical Sciences Exploratory (8370)

 - Equipment Resource Guide – See Equipment for CTE Programs